 - Once you’re confident that the tub is clean, rinse it with the bathtub hand sprayer or a bucket.

 Clean Shower Track & Door

 - Fill a spray bottle half-full with vinegar.
-(If your flooring are constructed of stone, use cotton balls to apply the vinegar to prevent getting it on the floor.)
+(If your flooring is constructed of stone, use cotton balls to apply the vinegar to prevent getting it on the floor.)